5-Day Colorado Road Trip Itinerary: 3 Perfect Routes

 Planning a 5-day Colorado road trip itinerary should start with figuring out your goals in terms of activities and an overall trajectory for your trip.
 Hopefully, these three possibilities have given you the inspiration needed to plot your own route through the Rocky Mountains in the Centennial State.

-Are you planning a Colorado itinerary?
-Have any questions about any of these routes?
+Are you planning a trip to Colorado?
+Have questions about any of these routes?
 Let us know in the comments!